 We recommend keeping a copy of the Operating Agreement with your LLC business records.

-But while it’s not required in Maryland to conduct business, we strongly recommend having an Operating Agreement for your LLC.
+But while it’s not a legal requirement to conduct business in Maryland, we strongly recommend having an Operating Agreement for your LLC.

 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

 Why should an LLC with only one Member still have an Operating Agreement?